MOT cost .

 Hymer

-That's 2.7 points above the UK fleet average across our 1,988 tracked models — a confident result.
+That's 1.5 points below the UK fleet average across our 1,984 tracked models — buyers should expect more first-time fails than the typical UK car.

 Pass